neutrosolutions/worldcities/Readme.txt

 Thank you for choosing us.

 Countries             = 246 Records
 Cities                = 103818 Records
-Regions	  = 4151 Records
+Regions / Provinces	  = 4151 Records

 This Db is last updated on 16-August-2013